 NOTE: If you can’t make raw incense, or don’t know how to use it, just burn an incense cone or stick of myrrh.

 Set up an altar or place on a table for your magical work.
 Place the wolf figurine or framed image before you.
 Put a white pillar or taper candle on either side.
 To the right (or left, if you’re left-handed) of the wolf figurine and candle, place your censer.
-To the other side, place the meat.
+On the other side, place the meat.

 Cleanse, consecrate, and charge your herbs to aid meditation and bring visions.
 If you’re not familiar with this process, you should learn about it here before you proceed.